Arna Bontemps: Career

 In August 1924, at the age of 22, Bontemps published his first poem, "Hope" (originally called "A Record of the Darker Races"), in The Crisis, official magazine of the National Association for the Advancement of Colored People (NAACP).
 He depicted hope as an "empty bark" drifting meaninglessly with no purpose, referring to his confusion about his career.
 Bontemps, along with many other West Coast intellectuals, traveled to New York during the Harlem Renaissance.

 After graduation, he moved to New York in 1924 to teach at the Harlem Academy (present-day Northeastern Academy) in New York City.
-While he was teaching, Bontemps continued to publish poetry.
+While teaching, Bontemps continued to write and publish poetry.
 In both 1926 and 1927, he received the Alexander Pushkin Prize of Opportunity, an academic journal published by the National Urban League.
 In 1926 he won the Crisis Poetry Prize.

 In New York, Bontemps met other writers who became lifelong friends, including Countee Cullen, Langston Hughes, W. E. B. Du Bois, Zora Neale Hurston, James Weldon Johnson, Claude McKay and Jean Toomer.
 Hughes became a role model, collaborator, and dear friend to Bontemps.

 In 1926 Bontemps married Alberta Johnson, with whom he had six children.
-From oldest to youngest they are: Joan, Paul, Poppy, Camille, Connie and Alex.
+From oldest to youngest they were: Joan (who married Avon Williams), Paul, Poppy, Camille, Connie and Alex.
 In 1931, he left New York and his teaching position at the Harlem Academy as the Great Depression deepened.
-He and his family moved to Huntsville, Alabama, where he had a teaching position at the Oakwood Junior College for three years.
+He and his family moved to Huntsville, Alabama, where he had a teaching position at Oakwood Junior College for three years.

 In the early 1930s, Bontemps began to publish fiction, in addition to more poetry.
 He received a considerable amount of attention for his first novel, God Sends Sunday (1931).
 This novel explored the story of an African-American jockey named Little Augie who easily earns money and carelessly squanders it.
 Little Augie ends up wandering through the black sporting world when his luck as a jockey eventually runs out.
-Bontemps was praised for his poetic style, his re-creation of the black language and his distinguishing characters throughout this novel.
+Bontemps was praised for his poetic style, his re-creation of the black language, and his distinguishing characters throughout this novel.
 However, despite the abundant amount of praise, W. E. B. Du Bois viewed it as "sordid" and equated it with other "decadent" novels of the Harlem Renaissance.
-Later in his career, Bontemps collaborated with Countee Cullen to create a dramatic adaption of the novel.
-Together in 1946 they published this adaption as St. Louis Woman.
+Later in his career, Bontemps collaborated with Countee Cullen to create a dramatic adaptation of the novel, which was published in 1946 as St. Louis Woman.